-The man shot by police after a domestic incident in Whanganui last night was known to police and had a history of violence.
+The man shot by police after a domestic incident in Whanganui on Friday night was known to police and had a history of violence.

 Upper Hutt man Savey Kevin Sous, 32, was shot three times, in the torso and arm.